 2. OpenAI

-OpenAI is another big name in the AI sector, and an IPO would likely top even Anthropic’s IPO in size – if it came to market.
+OpenAI is another big name in the AI sector, and an IPO would likely top even Anthropic’s IPO in size, if it came to market.
 The firm behind ChatGPT and the DALL-E text-to-image model has also seen its pre-IPO valuation surge as private investors scramble for a piece of the action.
-In October 2024, OpenAI was valued at $157 billion, while a year later this figure hit $500 billion – and an IPO would likely push that figure still higher.
+In October 2024, OpenAI was valued at $157 billion, while a year later this figure hit $500 billion.
+The company is trying to raise more money, reportedly at an $830 billion valuation — and an IPO would likely push that figure still higher.

-One key issue for investors is OpenAI’s cash burn, which is estimated at $14 billion in 2026, and the company is not projected to start breaking even until 2030.
+One key issue for investors is OpenAI’s cash burn, which is estimated at $14 billion in 2026, and the company is not projected to start breaking even until at least 2030.
 So, investors will need to be comfortable with that glide path.
+Here are more details on a potential OpenAI IPO.

 3. SpaceX